cojones17/ansible-podman-role/README.md

 Role Name
 =========

-This Ansible role deploys a simple Hello, World application by leveraging both Docker and Podman.
-The role can be run from any laptop or server that has Ansible installed
+This Ansible role deploys a simple Hello, World Docker application by leveraging both Ansible and Podman.
+This role can be run from any laptop or server that has a supported version of Ansible installed.

 Requirements
 ------------